Hong Kong Club: Clubhouse

 The Hong Kong Club Building is currently in its third generation, in its second location.
 Prior to its redevelopment during the 1980s, the Hong Kong Club Building was famous for being one of the last examples of Victorian architecture in Hong Kong.
 The first clubhouse was constructed on the corner of D'Aguilar St and Queen's Road.
 The cost of its construction, together with furniture, of £15,000 was financed through an issue of shares of £100 each.

-On 16 February 1895, the club was granted a 999-year lease on the current site, and a new clubhouse was completed there in 1897.
+On 16 February 1895, the Club was granted a 999-year lease on the current site, and a new clubhouse was completed there in 1897.

-The club currently occupies eight floors (LG2, LG1, Ground, 1st, 2nd, 3rd and 4th floor, and a fitness and health centre on the 6th and 7th floors) of The Hong Kong Club Building.
-Facilities include a billiard room, a bowling alley, library, card room, and dining and bar facilities.
+The Club currently occupies eight floors (LG2, LG1, Ground, 1st, 2nd, 3rd and 4th floor, and a Sports and Wellness Centre on the 6th and 7th floors) of The Hong Kong Club Building.
+Facilities include a billiards room, bowling alleys, squash courts, golf simulator, library, card room, and dining and bar facilities.